invisageable/zo/README.md

 ## [about](https://youtu.be/GJfsbhJY8gk?feature=shared&t=196).

 A compiler of a compiler inside another giant compiler that is itself inside a gigantic compiler.
+The aim of the project is to create a modulable, easy-to-use and green cross-platform tooling ecosystem.

 ## ecosystem.

+> A cross-platform tooling ecosystem to codify your creative thoughts into robust and green softwares.

 **-sources**